-- (a) we had, or were considered to have, a fixed place of business in the United States involved in the earning of our United States source gross transportation income; and - (b) substantially all of our United States source gross transportation income was attributable to regularly scheduled transportation, such as the operation of a vessel that followed a published schedule with repeated sailings at regular intervals between the same points for voyages that begin or end in the United States.
+- States source gross transportation income; and - b. substantially all of our United States source gross transportation income was attributable to regularly scheduled transvals between the same points for voyages that begin or end in the United States.

 We believe that we will not meet these conditions because we will not have, or permit circumstances that would result in our having, any vessel sailing to or from the United States on a regularly scheduled basis.
 In addition, income attributable to transportation that both begins and ends in the United States is not subject to the tax rules described above.
 Such income is subject to either a 30% gross-basis tax or to United States corporate income tax on net income at rates of up to 35% (and the branch profits tax discussed above).
 Although there can be no assurance, we do not expect to engage in transportation that produces shipping income of this type.